Including related provincial credits and benefits

 Is this booklet for you?

-This booklet gives information about your eligibility for the goods and services tax/harmonized sales tax (GST/HST) credit, how you apply for it, when you get it, and how we calculate it for the period from July 2014 to June 2015.
+This booklet gives information about your eligibility for the goods and services tax/harmonized sales tax (GST/HST) credit, when you get it, and how we calculate it for the period from July 2015 to June 2016.

 It also gives information about related provincial programs administered by the Canada Revenue Agency.

-Under proposed changes, we will eliminate the need to apply for the GST/HST credit on your income tax and benefit return for the 2014 and later tax years.
+You no longer have to apply for the GST/HST credit.
+The Canada Revenue Agency (CRA) will automatically determine the eligibility for every Canadian resident who files an income tax and benefit return for the 2014 and later tax years.

-To apply for the GST/HST credit for the 2013 and prior tax years, see How do you apply?
+To apply for the GST/HST credit for the 2013 and prior tax years, see Who is eligible?

 Adjusted family net income – is your family net income minus any universal child care benefit (UCCB) and registered disability savings plan (RDSP) income received plus any UCCB and RDSP amounts repaid.